mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Protect the AuthenticatedContent object using keys from the old epoch:
   * If encoding as PublicMessage, compute the `membership_tag` value using the `membership_key`.
-  * If encoding as an PrivateMessage, encrypt the message using the `sender_data_secret` and the next (key, nonce) pair from the sender's handshake ratchet.
+  * If encoding as a PrivateMessage, encrypt the message using the `sender_data_secret` and the next (key, nonce) pair from the sender's handshake ratchet.